• Skip to primary navigation

 EDUCATIONAL REQUIREMENTS FOR NEW PSW GRADUATES

-Long-Term care homes can hire PSWs who have completed a PSW program by July 1, 2018, that meets at least one of the three educational program requirements:
+Long-Term care facilities can hire PSWs who have completed a PSW program by July 1, 2018, that meets at least one of the three educational program requirements:

-• The educational standards developed by the Ministry of Training, Colleges, and Universities,
+• The educational standards developed by the Ontario Ministry of Training, Colleges, and Universities,

 • the standards implemented by the National Association of Career Colleges, or